Meet the Snorer.com Dream team!

-I’m a “Do what you can” sort of guy so I co-authored 5 information guides with highly-respected medical experts in each snoring and sleep apnoea discipline and setup Snorer.com to make them freely available.
+I’m a “Do what you can” sort of guy, so in 2012 I co-authored 5 information guides with highly-respected medical experts in each snoring and sleep apnoea discipline, and setup Snorer.com to make them freely available.
 Today, they are also on Amazon Kindle ↗ and Google Play books ↗.

 By now, after two decades in the sleep industry, I was known amongst my friends as someone who knew a bit about snoring and sleep apnoea.
 I was asked how they could covertly get help, as they wouldn’t risk talking to a doctor about their drowsiness (What?!)

 The problem is that truck drivers and pilots (and others in jobs where staying alert is critical) fear losing that job should they consult a doctor about their sleepiness.
 GPs are now compelled to disclose confidential information to the authorities about a patient’s suspected drowsiness if they intend to continue working.